 Hayes came out to join the group at the end of the meeting for its traditional aquavit toast to the king of Norway.

-As might have been predicted, the event was again held at that restaurant on May 17, 2002.
+As might have been predicted, the event was again held at that restaurant on May 17, 2002, as it was for seven years after that.

-And once again, the club showed its egalitarianism by electing as president a lawyer who is half Norwegian on his father's side.
-Charles Morgan (son of actor Harry Morgan) came to the meeting for the first time and, naturally, was welcomed into the group by his being unanimously elected president.
+And once again in 2002, the club showed its egalitarianism by electing as president a lawyer who is half Norwegian on his father’s side.
+Charles Morgan (son of actor Harry Morgan, since deceased) came to the meeting for the first time and, naturally, was welcomed into the group by his being unanimously elected president.

-At the 2003 meeting, the guest speaker was Los Angeles County Sheriff Lee Baca.
+At the 2003 meeting, the guest speaker was Los Angeles County Sheriff Lee Baca. (since retired).
 His scheduled topic was: "That Great American Lawman, Eliot Ness."
 Perhaps the sheriff had a gulp of aquavit prior to his talk; he never mentioned Ness.
-Instead, he lauched into a stirring talk from the heart about the need for integrity in law enforcement — prompting those present to elect him president by unanimous acclamation.
+Instead, he lauched into a stirring talk from the heart about the need for integrity in law enforcement—prompting those present to elect him president by unanimous acclamation.

 Given that he's not a lawyer or a judge, his election was contrary to the bylaws.
 However, one prominent lawyer later suggested that the election of Baca constituted an implied amendment of the bylaws.